birdup000/ADHD-TaskManagementPanel/README.md

 - Sort and filter tasks by various criteria.
 - Add tags and assignees for better organization.

-## Contribution Guidelines
-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-## Contact
-For any questions or support, please contact us at [your-email@example.com].

 ## About
-A panel to help with focusing :D [adhdpanel.vercel.app](https://adhdpanel.vercel.app)
+A panel to help with focusing 😄

 ## Topics
 - Task